 300GPM pump and foam system, rescue tools and QRS equipped.

 A 2006 Ford 250 4x4, Utility.
 This truck is QRS certified and equipped with everything an ambulance carries, but lacks the ability to transport.
 This unit is used to transport personnel, run EMS calls and responds to all calls as a command vehicle.

 A 2004 Pierce Contender Engine.
 This unit was purchased from a fire department in Texas to replace the 1989 Ford Engine.
 The truck has a 1,000 gallon tank, 1,500gpm pump, Husky 10 Foam System, Hercules CAFs (Compressed Air Foam), and a set of heavy rescue tools and stabilization equipment.

 A 1999/2004 Kenworth Tanker.
 This truck was purchased from the Volente Fire Dept in Texas to replace the 1979 Tanker.
 This truck is a modified 1999 Kenworth Road Tractor and was outfitted with a 2004 tank/pump by Osco.
 The tank holds 3,200 gallons of water and pumps 1,000gpm.
 The truck carries a large amount of hose and a 2,200 gallon porta-tank used to pool water during a fire.

 Interested In Being a Member?

-Visit our Member Page to learn about the different levels of membership.
+Visit our Recruitment Page to learn about the different levels of membership.
 If you're ready to apply now, download the application here!

 2013- 299 Calls